HasanAshab/drf-standardized-response/README.md

     "DEFAULT_SCHEMA_CLASS": "drf_standardized_response.openapi.AutoSchema"
 }
 ```

+Alternatively, you can use the `drf_standardized_response.openapi.StandardizedAutoSchemaMixin` mixin to your own schema class. (useful when using `drf-standardized-errors`).

 Now, the OpenAPI schema will be generated with the standardized response format.

 ### Disable Schema Standardization On Serializer